 If you or someone you loved were injured due to defective brakes, then you may be able to file a product liability claim against the manufacturer.
 In order to do so, you will need to diligently research the accident to determine fault and evaluate whether or not a mechanical failure contributed to your injuries.
 This can be difficult to do while recovering, but with a New York brake defects accident attorney at your side, you may have a fair shot at receiving compensation.
-To learn how the attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, can help you, schedule a free consultation at (212) 986-7353.
+To learn how the attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can help you, schedule a free consultation at (212) 986-7353.

 Our car’s brake systems are invaluable to ensuring we can safely reach our destinations.
 We use them so often that we sometimes do not notice when they are not functioning properly.
 Most of us will wait until our brake’s squeak to schedule maintenance, but sometimes the issue is not readily apparent.
 While brakes naturally wear down over time, they can also be inherently defective.
 Parts may have been installed improperly, meaning they will not function properly, or the overall design of the brake system is flawed.